One thing that we share with all of our clients, is the importance of tracking each day after an accident.

 This can be vital in the details of any personal injury case.

-Keeping track of each day after a PA truck accident, motorcycle accident, or auto accident is extremely important.
-If you want to maximize your Pennsylvania or New Jersey injury claim, you should keep a daily journal.
-Most injury cases in PA or NJ do not settle or go to court for months or years after the accident.
-No matter how badly that you are injured, you will not remember the detail of each agonizing day.
-A daily journal is the best way for an injured person to be able to communicate how badly they are suffering.
-Auto insurance companies, judges, and juries may be able to review your daily journal to get a real sense of what you are going through.
+In reality, most injury cases do not settle or go to court for months or years after the accident.
+No matter how badly that you are injured, you will not remember the detail of each challenging day.
+A daily journal is a good way for an injured person to be able to memorialize how badly they are suffering.
+Keeping a daily journal will help you or your attorney prepare for depositions in your case.

 Each day your journal should record:

 - The location, intensity, and duration of your pain.

 - Any physical and mental restrictions that you experienced due to your injuries and pain.